Archive Is Twitch Safe for Kids? What Parents Need to Know

 Live Chat

 Every live channel has a chat box.
-And whoever is watching the stream can use it to read and send messages as long as the streamer doesn’t set restrictions or manually ban a viewer.
+Whoever is watching a Twitch stream can use it to read and send messages as long as the streamer doesn’t set restrictions or manually ban a viewer.

 Donations and Subscriptions

-In most cases, people donating money or subscribing to a channel can write a message that appears on every viewer’s screen and is sometimes read out loud by an AI.
+In most cases, people donating money or subscribing to a channel can write a message that appears on every viewer’s screen.
+The message is sometimes read out loud by an AI.

 Mention